youzan/vant/src/uploader/README.md

 | image-fit | Preview image fit mode | _string_ | `cover` |
 | upload-icon `v2.5.4` | Upload icon | _string_ | `photograph` |

+> Tips: accept, capture and multiple are the attributes of the native input tag, there may be some compatibility issues under different systems and WebView.

 ### Events

 | Event | Description | Arguments |